jonathan-vella/secure-networking-hackathon/challenges/Challenge-05.md

 ## Challenge

-CMC is ready to deploy YADA in Sweden – where their second largest customer base is.
+CMC is ready to deploy YADA in Germany, where their second largest customer base is.
 You are tasked with scaling the network to reach the new region and ensure user traffic can route to the application incorporating geo-location and performance.

 ## Requirements

 CMC has the following requirements:

-- Network presence in a new Azure region: Sweden Central
+- Network presence in a new Azure region: Germany West Central.
 - The revised requirements for both instances now includes a WAF at a global level and mandatory SSL offloading.
 These are on top of the requirements described in the previous challenge.
 - On-premises connectivity to the database server.
 - Optimize the traffic routing based on geo-location and performance